microsoft/DevSkim-VSCode-Plugin/server/README.md

 The README.md in the root directory of this project contains the bulk of details relevant to working with the DevSkim VS Code plugin

 ## Project files
-Within this project the relevent files are:
+Within this project the relevant files are:
 * **package.json** - a vs code package definition, but very similar to the node.js format.
 This is where NPM dependencies are listed. also contains instructions to copy build output to ../client/server so the client can use it
 * **src/server.ts** - contains the main VS Code language server functionality, i.e. responding to connection events, response handlers, etc.  This file orchestrates most of the activity
 * **src/devskimWorker.ts** - contains the class that handles all of the analysis logic